asyncapi/website/pages/blog/api-first-with-asyncapi.md

 Some definitions:

 - SERVICE: An independent piece of software, typically a microservice, that provides a set of capabilities to other services.
 - PROVIDER: The service that implements the functionality of the API.
-It may be accepting asynchronous command request or publishing business domain events.
+It may be accepting asynchronous command requests or publishing business domain events.
 - CLIENT/s: The service/s that makes use of the functionality of the API.
 It may be requesting asynchronous commands or subscribing to business domain events.
 - PRODUCER: A service that writes a given message.
 - CONSUMER: A service that reads a given message.